 Blockchain security is guaranteed by the use of sophisticated cryptographic algorithms and distributed computing.
 In parallel to its positive impact, the increasing adoption of these systems has triggered many debates around their security and privacy issues.
 While some of these discussions are legitimate, many of them are often misleading.

-Read on to find out how exactly are blockchain solutions secure and whether or not their application addresses the vulnerabilities prevalent in traditional systems.
+Read on and out cyber security audit experts will share how exactly blockchain solutions are secure and whether or not their application addresses the vulnerabilities prevalent in traditional systems.

 What is blockchain?